hamza3256/Micromorpher/docs/VBox.md

 # Install The Currency Exchange Application

 Below are the instructions for running the Currency Exchange demonstration from within VirtualBox.

+# Preamble - The Currency Exchange Architecture Overview

+The Currency Exchange application has the following architecture:

+1. An [Ethereum](https://www.ethereum.org/) blockchain back end.
+Again, the Currency Exchange uses the [Embark Framework](https://github.com/iurimatias/embark-framework) to ease smart contract deployment.
+Once you have booted the VirtualBox Guest OS and logged in, you will find this in the directory `/home/sussex/gitrepos/ExchangeCurrency/src/ExchangeRates`.
+2. A [React](https://facebook.github.io/react/) Javascript front end for the Currency Exchange Administrator.
+You will find this in the directory `/home/sussex/gitrepos/ExchangeCurrency/src/react-exchange-rates`.
+3. A [React](https://facebook.github.io/react/) Javascript front end for the Currency Exchanger application itself.
+You will find this in the directory `/home/sussex/gitrepos/ExchangeCurrency/src/react-do-exchange`.

 ## 1. Start the Guest OS